Xceptance/xlt-visual-assert/README.md

 some red stripes or different text content in the same spot.

+**How to get started**

+This module is still work in progress and is implemented in a script testcase for the posters webshop.
+The posters testshop local server for the test can be found under .\samples\app-server\bin of your XLT folder.
+After running the server you can run the TGuestOrder script test case in your IDE, which calls the module in 4 different actions.
+Running it the first time creates the result folder structure in your visualassertion project folder.
+Running it the second time will make the first comparison, which will probably fail because the mask has not been trained yet.
+You can enable mask training and adjust the configuration of the test case edit the visualassertion.properties file under /config in your project folder.
+While the mask training is enabled no assertion will be made, but found differences will be saved in the mask images.
+The masked areas will then be ignored in the comparison, after the trainingMode has been disabled.
+See the properties file for additional information about the different configurations.

 **Noteworthy tips, tricks and interactions:**

 The firefox webdriver takes screenshots of the full website, the chrome driver does not.